RainySummerLuo/FYP_TrafficFlowModeling_Deprecated/document/Doc_Edit/Modeling_General_1.3.md

 > v1.0: The first version.
 > v1.1: Fix images and add a $s$*-*$t$ diagram.
 > v1.2: Fix image of crosswalk and change font family.
+> v1.3: Arrange content and improve content on acceleration and deceleration.

 **Traffic Flow** is the study of the movement of individual drivers and vehicles between two points and the interactions they make with one another.